Your Rights and Responsibilities

 We are an agency that provides a variety of services to promote and support the well-being of people who live in our communities.

 You have certain rights when you receive our services.
-You have the right to be treated with dignity and respect; to be in a safe and secure environment; and let us know when you have a concern about our services.
+You have the right to be treated with dignity and respect; to be in a safe and secure environment; and to let us know when you have a concern about our services.
 You also have rights that are guaranteed under “Acts of Legislation” and include:

-• Child, Youth and Family Services Act
+- Child, Youth and Family Services Act

-• Child Care and Early Years Act
+- Child Care and Early Years Act

-• Services and Supports to Promote the Social Inclusion of Persons with Developmental Disabilities Act
+- Services and Supports to Promote the Social Inclusion of Persons with Developmental Disabilities Act

-• The Youth Criminal Justice Act
+- The Youth Criminal Justice Act

-• Personal Health Information Protection Act
+- Personal Health Information Protection Act

 These “Acts” have been written by the provincial government to make sure that you and your family’s best interests and well-being are protected by law.